Lovedale Press: Printing and Publishing

-Up until the late 1920s, The Lovedale Press consisted of four separate departments Newly appointed R.H.W.
+Up until the late 1920s, Lovedale Press consisted of four separate departments.
+Newly appointed R.H.W.
 Shepherd bundled these units into a single powerful organization, that would dominate vernacular language publishing.
 He advocated for author training, mobile libraries and a publishing monopoly, to improve efficiency and could also pay Lovedale workmen wages below stipulated trade union rates.
 He also signed an agreement with the First Secretary General of the ANC to publish Mhudi in English.
 Plaatjie had been searching for a publisher for years.

 Current status

+In 1999/2000 the Presbyterian Church of Southern Africa sold the Lovedale Press to its former employees upon its exit in the publishing and printing enterprise, opening the door for the Lovedale Press Trust to be formed to safeguard and carry on the legacy of lifting up the torch of African languages' intellectualization.
+The Trust is currently led by Mr Cebo Ntaka and Mrs Lungiswa Mbatyoti.
 In 2023, the Pan South African Language Board (PanSALB) commemorated the 200th anniversary of the written form of isiXhosa and acknowledged Lovedale Press’ historical significance and the contribution made towards the advancement indigenous canonical writing.
-However, the recognition was not enough to address the financial crisis experienced by Lovedale Press. and bankruptcy.
+However, the recognition was not enough to address the financial crisis and bankruptcy experienced by Lovedale Press.
 The Lovedale Press Trustees have consulted with the Thabo Mbeki Foundation, Fort Hare Foundation, Pan South African Language Board (PanSALB), University of Fort Hare, Nelson Mandela University, Rhodes University, National Heritage Council of South Africa, National Library of South Africa, South African Library for the Blind, Provincial Department of Sports, Recreation, Arts and Culture (DSRAC) and the Eastern Cape Provincial Heritage Resource Authority (ECPHRA) to enact a recovery plan and re-imagine this historical press as the "pre-eminent publishing and printing organization in Africa”.